Proton-M: Upper stage

 Most Proton-M launches have used a Briz-M upper stage to propel the spacecraft into a higher orbit.
 Launches have also been made with Blok-DM upper stages: six launches were made with the Blok DM-02 upper stage carrying GLONASS spacecraft, while seven further launches have used the Blok DM-03.
-As of 2023, only a single Proton-M launch has taken place without an upper stage, to launch Nauka (ISS module) and the European Robotic Arm (ERA) to the International Space Station in July 2021.
+As of 2023, only a single Proton-M launch has taken place without an upper stage to launch Nauka and the European Robotic Arm (ERA) to the International Space Station in July 2021.

 Payload fairing

 Commercial launches conducted by ILS use two kinds of fairings: